 - Geezer Butler is best known as the bassist of heavy metal band Black Sabbath.

 - Bootsy Collins is the bassist that captured hearts with James Brown and Parliament-Funkadelic.

 I feel bad for the countless other names that deserve a mention but alas, we simply have to cut it off at some point.
 If we missed a legend, know that we know that and hold them in our hearts as top players.
-They just didn't quite make our generous cut beyond the top 10.
+They just didn’t quite make our generous cut beyond the top 10 (and honorable mentions and runners-up).
 If you want to continue the bass theme, make sure to check our list of top 10 best bass songs.

 Top 10 Bassists of All Time (2023 Update)

 |3||James Jamerson||Motown, The Funk Brothers|

 |4||Larry Graham||Sly & The Family Stone, Graham Central Station|